 What are the favorites of the island?
 The most consumed or more trendy varieties?

-Wine and wine drinking depend on mood, moment and situation.
+Wine drinking depends on moment and situation.
 Take, for example, the most trendy local variety, Vidiano.
 It’s a wine with character, with a great body.
 But then, we can also say Moscato Spinas, a very flowery and aromatic variety, is also and setting a strong trend, especially among women, thanks to a completely different character.
 Or even Liatiko, a very important and very interesting variety too.

 On the other hand, a good Kotsifali or a good Mandilari will offer you the very essence of Crete.
 Their bottles carry the character of the island.